 The first issue of Editerra's publication, Earth Science Editing, was published in 1975.
 This newsletter appeared twice a year (three times a year from 1981), By 1977 the newsletter became Earth & Life Science Editing, with the words "and the European Life Science Editors' Association" being added to the subtitle "newsletter of the European Association of Earth Science Editors" in 1978.
 Earth & Life Science Editing changed its title to European Science Editing with issue no. 27 and at the same time became a bulletin instead of a newsletter.
 From 1997 the bulletin was published with volume numbers and continuous pagination for the year.
 From 2001 the bulletin appeared four times a year and in 2002 it became a journal instead of a bulletin or newsletter.

 Nancy Morris, Secretary of Editerra from almost the beginning, was responsible for many of the first reports of meetings that were so important in the early issues of Earth Science Editing.
 In 1977 she became Secretary of ELSE too.
 Nancy was one of the prime movers in the discussions on amalgamation.
-As well as reports of meetings she contributed poems to the bulletin/newsletter between 1978 and 1983.
-Nancy still lives in Surrey and should reach the age of 100 in May 2012.
+As well as reports of meetings she contributed poems to the bulletin/ newsletter between 1978 and 1983.

 "Origins of EASE" by Maeve O'Connor with Nancy Morris' poem can be downloaded here.